 Whether it’s the trainer, the owner, the journos, and more importantly the punters, the determination of the final makeup of the field and what eventual weight each horse will carry is of extreme importance.

-There are age considerations, especially for the Northern Hemisphere 3 year olds.
-There are weight for age considerations too, particularly where horses have raced one year and have gone up in age for the next year and their weight has markedly increased as well.
+There are age considerations, especially for the Northern Hemisphere 3-year-olds.
+There is the weight for age considerations too, particularly where horses have raced one year and have gone up in age for the next year and their weight has markedly increased as well.
 Penalties come into account if a horse wins a graduating race such as the Caulfield Cup.
-Mares normally get given a lighter weight in comparison to the male horses.
+Mares normally get given a lighter weight in comparison to male horses.

-Despite all the conjecture, I believe the 2019 weight allocations are fair and sporting, and are based adequately on each horses form leading into the Melbourne Spring Carnival.
+Despite all the conjecture, I believe the weight allocations are fair and sporting and are based adequately on each horse form leading into the Melbourne Spring Carnival.

 Good luck on the day and may you achieve financial success.

-They have announced there broadcast team who will consist of…
+They have announced their broadcast team who will consist of…

 Peter Moody, Michael Felgate, Caty Price, Francesca Cumani, David Gately, Brittany Taylor (what a great lineup)

-This can viewed on free to air television on Channel 10 and also online.
+This can be viewed on free-to-air television on Channel 10 and also online.

-Live vision can certainly streamed for the race that stops the nation on Sky Racing.
+Live vision can certainly stream for the race that stops the nation on Sky Racing.

 You can simply purchase tickets to the cup at Ticketek.